MCLA full- and part-time students, faculty, and staff

 BEFORE YOU BORROW A LIBRARY LAPTOP, PLEASE BE AWARE OF THE FOLLOWING:

 Freel Library strives to create an environment where all patrons are welcomed, respected, and treated equitably.
 We ask that library patrons join us in this effort.

 Library patrons are expected to observe MCLA policies as well as state and federal laws and to behave in a way that maintains an environment conducive to work and study.

-Patrons who prefer a quieter study environment are encouraged to study upstairs or in a quiet area on the lower level.
+Patrons who prefer a quieter study environment are encouraged to study upstairs.

 Library staff will speak with patrons whose behavior in a given study area is disrupting others’ ability to work.
 Library staff reserve the right to determine what constitutes disruptive behavior.
 Patrons unwilling or unable to observe these policies may be asked to leave the building.